Chart Color Schemes

 Hackham faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 11.3%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most common among qualified residents at 8.8%, followed by postgraduate qualifications (1.4%) and graduate diplomas (1.1%).
+The area has university qualification rates of 11.3%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are most common at 8.8%, followed by postgraduate qualifications (1.4%) and graduate diplomas (1.1%).
 Vocational credentials are prevalent, with 43.8% of residents aged 15+ holding such qualifications, including advanced diplomas (8.8%) and certificates (35.0%).
-Educational participation is high, with 26.8% of residents currently enrolled in formal education.
+Educational participation is high at 26.8%, with 10.1% in primary education, 7.3% in secondary education, and 3.7% pursuing tertiary education.

 Frequently Asked Questions - Education